yuvarajkaniyar/marveliotcoursework/README.md

-# Task List with Experiences and Images

----

 ## Task 1: Simon Says Game
 I created a "Simon Says" game using ESP32, push buttons, and LEDs.
 The game blinked LEDs randomly, and I pressed the corresponding buttons.
 It restarted when I failed.